-“I need to leave my property ASAP but my lease does not expire for another 2 months.
-What costs am I likely to incur as a tenant in WA” (Tenant, WA)
+“I need to leave my property, but my lease does not expire for another two months.
+What costs am I likely to incur as a tenant in Western Australia?”

-We asked Emma McCagh, Harcourts Integrity for her advice:at
+We asked Emma McCagh, Former Property Manager at Jones Ballard Property Group for her advice:

 Emma said the break lease process can be quite costly and the following fees will be charged to tenants: